Quick links on this page:

 ‘I’m dreaming,’ I state, rather than asking a question to which I may not like the answer.

 ‘No,’ says Colin.
 I can feel my scepticism manifesting itself as a squint about my eyes.
 Seeing this, Colin moves forward and pinches my arm.
-I scream in pain, not just from the pinch of the serrated talons which are Colin’s fingertips, but at the impossible heat which emanates from his body.
+I scream in pain, not just from the pinch of the serrated talons that are Colin’s fingertips, but at the impossible heat, which emits from his body.

 He takes a step backwards, politely waiting for me to stop swearing, then says, ‘Point taken?’